Thomas55555/husqvarna_automower/README.md

 ## Supported devices

-Only mowers with Automower® Connect are supported. e.g.
+Only mowers with built-in Automower® Connect or with the Automower® Connect Module are supported. e.g.

 - AUTOMOWER® 315X
 - AUTOMOWER® 405X